2025-ilaria/project-/index.md

 </p>

 <p>
 The aim of our work was to investigate how information about this landmark is modeled in ArCo, identify missing or incomplete data, and propose semantic enrichments.
-To achieve this, we combined <a href="https://en.wikipedia.org/wiki/SPARQL"><strong>SPARQL querying techniques</strong></a> with the use of <a href="https://en.wikipedia.org/wiki/Large_language_model"><strong>Large Language Models (LLMs)</strong></a>, which allowed us to generate <strong>RDF triples</strong> consistent with ArCo’s ontology.
+To achieve this, we combined <a href="https://en.wikipedia.org/wiki/SPARQL"><strong>SPARQL querying techniques</strong></a> with the use of <a href="https://en.wikipedia.org/wiki/Large_language_model"><strong>Large Language Models (LLMs)</strong></a>, which allowed us to generate <a href=https://en.wikipedia.org/wiki/Semantic_triple"><strong>RDF triples</strong></a> consistent with ArCo’s ontology.
 </p>

 <p>